johnblaut/happcs/readme.md

 This should be set to the desired version of MariaDB to run.
 The DB container makes direct use of an official MariaDB image as is.
 When building the DB container, the value of this variable will be used to fetch the MariaDB image that has a tag equal to this value.
 Since also the MariaDB images are tagged by version number, the container will therefore run the MariaDB version as defined by this variable.
 Currently the value being used is `10.2.8`.
 Update this value accordingly in order to change the MariaB version (making sure the new value is an actual available tag).

 ##### APP_ENVIRONMENT
-Set this to the name of the environment e.g. production, test, staging, local.dev1, local.dev2, etc.
+Set this to the name of the environment e.g. production, test, staging, local.dev1, local.dev2, etc. If you are operating on a Windows environment, make sure the value of this variable includes the string `win`.
+The application makes use of this string to implement some additional settings required for when operating within a Windows environment e.g. local.jb.win

 ##### APP_VERSION
 Set this to the application's version number.
 Currently using value `1.0` for this variable.